 Macro lenses are usually fixed focal lengths, which are key considerations when it comes to capturing detailed and close-up photos.

 Often, you want to make very small things appear very big, such as small insects or flowers, and this type of lens is great for that.

-Wide-angle zoom lenses are zoom lenses that are mostly used in landscape and work.
-These are especially useful for your establishing shots of places, as well as master shots in narrative filmmaking.
-Whether you’re working in video or photography, everyone needs a good wide-angle lens.
+Wide-angle zoom lenses are zoom lenses that are mostly used in establishing shots of landscapes and portraits, as well as master shots in narrative filmmaking.

-As a general rule of thumb, you get at fixed focal a much better price-performance ratio and the zoom function you need in the wide-angle range is not actually always necessary.
+As a general rule of thumb, at fixed focal you can get a much better price-performance ratio and, while zoom function you need in the wide-angle range is not actually always necessary.

 Check out some great Sony cameras in our article on our favorite slow-motion cameras below:

-Did you know that all sorts of other lenses can be connected to your Sony cameras via an adapter?
+Did you know that most of the other high-quality lenses can also be connected to your Sony camera via an adapter?